 - a) ORAL REPRIMAND Whenever grounds for disciplinary action exist and the supervisor determines that more severe action is not immediately necessary, the supervisor should orally communicate to the employee the supervisor's observation of the deficiency and offer assistance in correcting the deficiency.
 Whenever possible, sufficient time for improvement should precede formal disciplinary action.
 When an oral reprimand is given, the supervisor should ensure that the employee's personnel file is documented to show date of the reprimand and the charge.
 The employee will be advised that this reprimand will be documented in his/her personnel folder and will have the opportunity to submit comments for the personnel folder.
-The documentation of the reprimand and comments in the employee's file will be purged at the end of thirty-six months if not again reprimanded or otherwise disciplined during that thirty-six month period. - b) WRITTEN REPRIMAND A written reprimand shall be addressed to the employee and will include: the charge; the specific behavior and the dates of the behavior that support the charge; the warning that continuance of this behavior will result in more severe disciplinary action; an offer of assistance in correcting the behavior; any circumstances affecting the severity of the discipline; and advice on right of appeal.
+The documentation of the reprimand and comments in the employee's file will be purged at the end of thirty-six months if not again reprimanded or otherwise disciplined during that thirty-six month period. - b) WRITTEN REPRIMAND A written reprimand shall be addressed to the employee and will include: the charge; the specific behavior and the dates of the behavior that support the charge; the warning that continuance of this behavior will result in more severe disciplinary action up to and including termination; an offer of assistance in correcting the behavior; any circumstances affecting the severity of the discipline; and advice on right of appeal.
 A signed copy of the reprimand shall be included in the employee's personnel file, and the employee will have the opportunity to submit comments for the personnel folder.
-Both documents will be purged from an employee's file at the end of thirty-six months if not again reprimanded or otherwise disciplined during that thirty-six month period. - c) SUSPENSION A department head may suspend an employee without pay for up to, but not exceeding, thirty calendar days.
+Both documents will be purged from an employee's file at the end of thirty-six (36) months if not again reprimanded or otherwise disciplined during that thirty-six (36) month period. - c) SUSPENSION A department head may suspend an employee without pay for up to, but not exceeding, thirty (30) calendar days.
 On or before the effective date of the suspension, the supervisor will furnish the employee with a written statement setting forth reasons for suspension, the effective dates of the suspension, and the date the employee should return to work.
 The statement will also include: the charge; the specific behavior and the dates of the behavior that support the charge; the warning that continuance of this behavior will result in more severe disciplinary action; an offer of assistance in correcting the behavior; any circumstances affecting the severity of the discipline; and advice on right of appeal. - d) DISMISSAL An appointing authority may terminate an employee after providing the employee with written notice and opportunity for a hearing, as specified in this section and Section 12-2e.
 The employee must be given a written notice signed by the appointing authority specifying the effective date of the termination; the charge; the specific behavior and the dates that support the charge; any circumstances affecting the severity of the discipline; and advice on right of appeal.

-- e) APPEAL The procedure specified in Section 14-1 shall govern grievances resulting from action taken pursuant to Sections 12-2a, 12-2b and suspensions which do not exceed five working days.
-A suspension in excess of five working or dismissal shall not take effect until the appointing authority has conducted a hearing to examine all of the evidence concerning the recommended disciplinary action. - f) CIVIL SERVICE Chapter 12, Sections 2(b) through 12-2(e) inclusive, do not apply to employees covered by G.L. c 31.
+- e) APPEAL The procedure specified in Section 14-1 shall govern grievances resulting from action taken pursuant to Sections 12-2a, 12-2b and suspensions which do not exceed five (5) working days.
+A suspension in excess of five (5) working days or a dismissal shall not take effect until the appointing authority employee has conducted a hearing to examine all been notified of the evidence concerning the recommended disciplinary action.charges against him or her and been provided with a reasonable opportunity to respond.. - f) CIVIL SERVICE Chapter 12, Sections 2(b) through 12-2(e) inclusive, do not apply to employees covered by G.L. c 31.